 Your book’s genre will determine aspects like where your book is sold and the ways that it is marketed.
 It may also dictate certain rules or standards for its length, point of view, language used (particularly in the young adult market), and even the type of characters.

 When you walk into a bookstore, you’ll notice numerous aisles of books categorized and shelved based on genre.
 This is to help readers find what they’re looking for and make it easier to browse and discover books they may not have otherwise found.

 There is usually a Fiction side of the store that includes genres such as Romance, Mystery, Sci-Fi/Fantasy, and Thriller.
 The Nonfiction side will include Biographies, Memoirs, Cooking, Travel, History, Self-Help, Religion, and more.

 While it may be tough to fit your book into one category and you may be resisting categorization, it’s necessary for your book to have a primary genre to be easily discovered.
 Bookstores are not going to shelve your book in multiple genre sections.
 While the genre you choose may not fully encompass what your book is about, it should give readers a good idea what to expect when they pick up your book on a shelf.
 It's also important to note that online bookstores such as Amazon allow you to choose multiple genres and sub-genres for your book, which can help improve your book's rankings.

-Although the genre seems like a small detail, it will determine not only your book’s placement in a store, but also whether or not it’s widely sell-able and how you write the story.
+Although the genre seems like a small detail, it will determine not only your book’s placement in a store or online retailer, but also whether or not it’s widely sell-able and how you write the story.
 That’s why it’s important to decide right from the beginning—before you even start writing—what you want your genre to be.

 This will help to ensure that you’re following the guidelines set out for the genre at the start and avoid having to make changes later.